henry2004y/TestParticle.jl/docs/src/tutorial.md

 There are two ways to trace multiple particles simultaneously:

 1. Extracting the solution in a loop with varying initial conditions.
 See the example [demo_ensemble](@ref).
 2. Constructing the [Ensemble Simulations](https://diffeq.sciml.ai/stable/features/ensemble/).
 One example can be found [here](https://github.com/henry2004y/TestParticle.jl/tree/master/examples/demo_ensemble.jl).
-However, note that currently the ensemble type replicates the parameters for each solution, which is very memory inefficient for tracing in a numeric field.
+However, note that by default the ensemble type replicates the parameters for each solution, which is very memory inefficient for tracing in a numeric field.
+We need to set `safetycopy=false` to make the field as a reference in the parameter of each trajectory.

 ## Summary of Guiding Center Drifts